roymarvelous/roymarvelous-01.github.io/about.md

 permalink: /about/
 ---

-Blogger & social media influencer since 2010.
+Content creator & social media influencer since 2010.

 ### Partnerships

-Get in touch, to explore how I can help you expand your social media reach.
+Interested in collaborations & opportunities.
+I can help you setup, manage & expand your social media presence.

-### Contact
+### Get in Touch

 hi@roymarvelous.com